dret/webconcepts/concepts/oauth-client-metadatum/client_id.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-client-metadatum/client_id"
 title:         "OAuth Dynamic Client Registration Metadatum: client_id"
+concept-name:  OAuth Dynamic Client Registration Metadatum
+concept-value: client_id
 description: "OAuth 2.0 client identifier string.
 It SHOULD NOT be currently valid for any other registered client, though an authorization server MAY issue the same client identifier to multiple instances of a registered client at its discretion."
 ---